Skip to content

 • Key Programs Offered:

-• Dedicated loan and grant programs to support business ventures.
+• Dedicated loan and grant programs for women-owned and veteran-owned businesses.

 Industry-Specific Assistance Programs in Ohio